 The average job applicant can apply for several positions at a time, and top candidates can expect rapid offers.
 Recruiters in large firms typically hire for more positions simultaneously, causing larger volumes compared with smaller firms, resulting in fewer candidates.
 Ask your hiring manager to look at your new application daily and contact top applicants quickly for an appointment.
 Often companies hold several interview rounds over several weeks or months.
 Make your managers better at evaluating applicants for new jobs and try to train them on what to look for to ensure that you're one of those offers that the top talent is getting.

 14. Use technology to improve efficiency

-Typically recruiters write job descriptions through job advertisements in the business community, review resumes and cover letters.
+Typically recruiters write job descriptions through job advertisements in the business community, and review resumes and cover letters.
 The hiring manager should probably handle all these steps at a small business.
-Thankfully hiring softwares help to speed things up.
-There are many recruiting softwares that you should make sure you or your hiring managers are proficient in before starting the hiring process.
+Thankfully hiring software helps to speed things up.
+There are many recruiting software that you should make sure you or your hiring managers are proficient in before starting the hiring process.

 15. Train your team on hiring best practices

 Your hiring manager usually manages all aspects of your job search, so it's vital for them to know all the best practices to apply.
 Teach your team the basics of writing a job description, looking over resumes and cover letters, and conducting interviews.
 It is important that you also educate staff about employment laws and regulations.
 Doing these things can make the recruiting process go faster to help you find the perfect employee more quickly.